-At the age of 33, Bryant is a seven-year pro.
-A heavyweight contender, he got a late start in boxing at 24 and had very little amateur experience – only 17 fights – but has had surprising success against quality opposition as a professional.
+At the age of 33, Bryant is an eight-year pro.
+A heavyweight contender, he got a late start in boxing at 24 and had very little amateur experience – only 17 fights – but had impressive success against quality opposition as an amateur and professional.

 Bryant is co-promoted by Antonio Leonard and Top Rank.
 He signed with Top Rank in June, 2017, and won five fights in a row, building momentum and climbing in the world ratings.